source explainer

 Direct answer

-OFAC virtual currency materials provide public sanctions-compliance context and show why mixer-related claims can be sensitive.
-Mixer Explained uses OFAC context to explain source boundaries and risk language.
-It does not provide sanctions advice, screening results, clearance opinions, or conclusions about a specific person or transaction.
+OFAC and Treasury materials provide public sanctions-compliance context and show why mixer-related claims can be sensitive.
+Historical designation releases, later delisting statements, and dated list records answer different questions.
+The July 29, 2026 SDN CSV publication is reported only as a dated exact-name snapshot; Mixer Explained does not provide live screening, sanctions advice, clearance opinions, or conclusions about a specific person or transaction.

 Sanctions context boundary